moritzmacke/ep18g6/README.md

 -- lexer27miu2.c --
-Tried to improve without relying on assembler, use pre-compute values for keyword
+Tried to improve without relying on assembler, use pre-compute values for keyword times hashmult.
-* hashmult.
 ~ 0.915B cycles, 1.2B instructions

--- lexer2qdm.c & lexer2qd_fix.s --
+-- lexer2qdm.c & lexer2qdm_fix.s --
 Attempting jump table dispatch again with simplest mechanism, just look up location in table using current character and jump to handler.
 Could be viable since total number of instructions is very low.
 Gcc does some strange stuff though and moves